 No, hospice care and palliative care are not the same things.
 Note that they both alleviate pain and improve your loved one’s quality of life, but they are different.

-For instance, hospice care is mostly for patients with 6 months or less to live while there are no time constraints for palliative care.
-On the other hand, palliative care also includes curative treatments while hospice care doesn’t offer the same.
+For instance, hospice care is mostly for patients with six months or less to live, while there are no time constraints for palliative care.
+On the other hand, palliative care also includes curative treatments, while hospice care doesn’t offer the same.

 The main goal of hospice care is to make your loved one’s last days as comfortable, peaceful, and meaningful as possible.
-If they are living in an assisted living facility, make sure your loved one receives top-notch assistance.
+If they are in an assisted living facility, ensure your loved one receives top-notch assistance.

-However, you need to decide the right time to transition your loved one to hospice care for the best results.
+However, you must decide the right time to transition your loved one to hospice care for the best results.